iamtonymwt/AbGSR_Net/README.md

 ## Ackowlegement

-- This is a Group Project Done by Reinis, Jenny, Iqbal, Tony, Olivia for the course 70105 'Deep Graph-Based Learning' @ ICl
+- This is a Group Project Done by Reinis, Jenny, Iqbal, Tony, Olivia for the course 70105 'Deep Graph-Based Learning' @ ICL
 - All Resources came from DoC, Imperial College London